ShuiJu/CS2FPSBenchmark/README.md

 ### Don't worry, I'll update the form when I can't play CS2...
 So no updates on weekends XD

-And I don't have relay premium so no replies sorry.
+And I don't have relay premium so no replies from email submission sorry.

 # What's next?